TheThingsIndustries/lorawan-stack-docs/doc/content/reference/federated-auth/oidc/_index.md

 Replace `<oidc-provider-id>` with the ID that you have chosen for this OpenID Connect provider, for example `my-oidc-provider`.

-## How can I register an OpenID Connect provider ?
+## Registering an Authentication Provider

 We first define some user parameters used below: